GuTaoZi/SDN_Simulation/README.md

 ## Task 1: DHCP

 In DHCP, the main function is replying for `DISCOVER` and `REQUEST`.
 If it is a `DISCOVER`, then find an unused IP address and reply it as a `OFFER`.
 If it is a `REQUEST`, then claim that IP is used and reply with a `ACK`.
-Besides the basic function, we add `lease duration` in DHCP's options, this means after a specific time, the IP address will be recycled.
-After that, the client should send an `REQUEST` to further use this IP.
-The DHCP Server itself will create an IP pool to know which IP was used so it will not allocate duplicate IP.
+We write two functions: `ack_pkt` & `nack_pkt` to constract two different DHCP packet. `handle_dhcp` will distribute the packet to each handler.

 ## Task 2: Shortest-Path Switching